Lazaran/LazDev/Guides/SimpleCritter/Guide_SimpleCritter.md

     Skils:
       - model{m=rhinobeetle;usm=true} @self ~onSpawn
 Meaning:
+  - -model is the mechanic

-  - m = Your blockbench filename
+  - m = Your blockbench model filename
   - usm = Use state machine?
-  - @self = Apply it to the critter
+  - @self = Apply the model to the critter
   - ~onSpawn = Apply it when the critter spawns

 Obviously there are plenty of other things you could do, the `Model` mechanic alone has over a dozen properties you could alter when using it.
-____

-Once you are satisfied with your mob configuration, reload MythicMobs with the ``mm reload`` command and
+Once you are satisfied with your mob configuration.
+Return to the game and reload MythicMobs with ``mm reload``.
+Then spawn in your critter using ``mm mobs spawn crittername``.

+### Step 4: Making It scream

+You might have noticed, while going through the [MythicMobs Skill Mechanics](https://git.mythiccraft.io/mythiccraft/MythicMobs/-/wikis/Skills/Mechanics) because of course you would, that you can use Triggers to make the mob play a sound when it dies or gets hurt.
+There should be a way to put it on a random interval, but at the moment I can only get ``~onTimer`` to work at regular intervals.

+For example:

+    Skills:
+      - sound{s=entity.enderman.scream} @self ~onDeath | From MythicMobs example
+      OR
+      - sound{s=minecraft:custom.rhinobeetle.hiss4} @self ~onDeath  | My Rhino Beetle audio

+Meaning:
+  - -sound is the mechanic
+  - s = sound event name
+  - @self = Play the sound from the critter
+  - ~onDeath = Play the sound when it dies

+The first example uses built-in Minecraft sound events, for which the full list can be found [HERE](https://minecraft.fandom.com/wiki/Sounds.json#Sound_events).

+The second example uses a resource pack sound, which you can add by following the [Custom Sounds Guide](https://mcmodels.net/guides/4-sounds) on MC Models.

+If you need critter sound effects, I recommend searching YouTube Shorts, it worked really well for my Rhino Beetle.
+Use a YouTube to Mp3 downloader and import the file into Audacity.
+Trim out what you don't need and clean the audio.
+Export selected tracks as ``.ogg`` files and put them in your resourcepack.

+The sound event name is determined by the folder structure of the resourcepack.
+If you followed the sound guide your folder structure should be something like ``resourcepack_name/assets/minecraft/sounds/custom``.

+You could add more folders to organize the sounds by mob/entity like I did for ``custom/rhinobeetle/hiss4.ogg``.
+Bear in mind each folder deep increases the length of the sound event name in the mechanic.

+___

+### Conclusion

+And that's it!
+When you spawn your MythicMob now it will squeak and squawk how you told it to!

+I'm really bored of writing this.
+XD

+I'm sure it's only because it's taken multiple days to figure out Markdown and getting a good workflow.
+This guide is complete, just lacks polish.
+I will come back and tidy it later maybe, but the next will be better.

+Thank you for reading!

+~ lLazaran